PhoenixPE/PhoenixPE/README.md

 ## Frequently Asked Questions (FAQ)

-Please check out our [Frequently Asked Questions](https://github.com/PhoenixPE/PhoenixPE/wiki/FAQ) before posting an issue or asking for help in the fourms.
+Please check out our [Frequently Asked Questions](https://github.com/PhoenixPE/PhoenixPE/wiki/FAQ) before posting an issue or asking for help in the forums.